iGovDirect/Security-Review/README.md

 Scenario: Fake passport or id-card tries to register

-Solution: We verify its a real passport on a protected backend.
-For some countries we require a two tier registration, that means after registration, the password is sent as SMS to verify it.
+Solution: We verify passports are real on a protected backend using all security systems built in to passports.
+For some countries we require a two tier registration, that means after registration, the password is sent as SMS or preferably using an authenticator app to verify it.

 Scenario: Brut force attack agaist auth function